Toggle: English / Spanish

 The goals of treatment are:

-There are two basic kinds of medication for treating asthma:
+There are two kinds of medicines for treating asthma:

-- Quick-relief (rescue) drugs for use during attacks
+- Quick-relief (rescue) medicines for use during attacks

-Long-term control drugs for asthma are used to prevent symptoms in people with moderate to severe asthma.
+These are also called maintenance or controller medicines.
+They are used to prevent symptoms in people with moderate to severe asthma.
 You must take them every day for them to work.
-Take them even when you feel okay.
+Take them even when you feel OK.

-- You take them when you are coughing, wheezing, having trouble breathing, or having an asthma attack.
-They are also called "rescue" drugs.
+- Coughing, wheezing, trouble breathing, or an asthma attack.

-- They also can be used just before exercising to help prevent asthma symptoms that are caused by exercise.
+- Just before exercising to help prevent asthma symptoms caused by exercise.

-- Tell your doctor if you are using quick-relief medicines twice a week or more to control your asthma symptoms.
-Your asthma may not be under control, and your doctor may need to change your dose of daily control drugs.
+- Tell your doctor if you are using quick-relief medicines twice a week or more.
+Your asthma may not be under control and your doctor may need to change your dose of daily control drugs.

 ASTHMA CARE AT HOME

-- Know the asthma symptoms to watch out for
+- Know the asthma symptoms to watch for

 - Know how to take your peak flow reading and what it means